DATE :

 Represents the most significant 1955 innovation

-Potentiometer Codes for Verification
+Potentiometer codes for verification

 1955 Les Pauls used Centralab potentiometers with date codes that provide precise manufacturing timing.
 Look for: